wookiee89/terraform-cloudflare-pihole-gateway/README.md

 # terraform-cloudflare-pihole-gateway

-This setup credits this blog post @marco-lancini and their blog post [Serverless Ad Blocking with Cloudflare Gateway](https://blog.marcolancini.it/2022/blog-serverless-ad-blocking-with-cloudflare-gateway/)
+Credit goes to @marco-lancini and their blog post [Serverless Ad Blocking with Cloudflare Gateway](https://blog.marcolancini.it/2022/blog-serverless-ad-blocking-with-cloudflare-gateway/)

 This module helps you setup a [Cloudflare Teams Gateway](https://blog.cloudflare.com/protect-your-team-with-cloudflare-gateway/) & mimics Pi-hole behaviour.